brazilian-utils/brazilian-utils/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expect to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots that help explaining your problem.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
+ - Browser [e.g. Chrome, Safari]
  - Version [e.g. 22]

 **Smartphone (please complete the following information):**